GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/multi-entry/parcel/index.md

 ---
-result: fail
+result: pass
 issue: https://github.com/parcel-bundler/parcel/issues/4302
 ---

-Parcel inlines `obj.js` twice, which makes the code behave differently compared to when using native ES modules.
+Parcel includes `obj.js` only in the first script, other scripts in the same HTML file will access shared module from each other.